Towards Certified Robustness of Distance Metric Learning: Experiments

-In addition, we introduce CAP-CR, which comprises the triplet loss of LMNN, the proposed perturbation loss, and the low-rank regularizer of CAP.
-For a fair comparison, CAP-CR uses the same rank and regularization weight as CAP; $\tau,\lambda$ are tuned from 10 randomly sampled sets of values.
+In addition to aforementioned methods, we introduce CAP-PL, which comprises the triplet loss of LMNN, the regularizer of CAP, and the proposed perturbation loss.
+CAP enforces $\bm M$ to be low-rank, which is a suitable constraint for high-dimensional data.
+With the inclusion of perturbation loss, we expect the learned compact metric to be more robust to perturbation.
+For a fair comparison, in CAP-PL, we use the same rank and regularization weight as CAP, and tune $\tau,\lambda$ from 10 randomly sampled sets of values.

-Table~\ref{tab:HD} compares the generalization and robustness performance of LMNN, CAP, SCML and our method; the accuracy of other methods are inferior to LMNN-CR and are reported in Appendix~\ref{sec:additional_exp}.
-First, on both datasets, our method achieves higher clean accuracy than the baseline methods, validating its effectiveness in enhancing the generalization ability of the learned distance metric.
-Second, when the average adversarial margin is larger than the average perturbation size (SNR=20~dB), our method maintains its superiority, demonstrating that adversarial margin is indeed a contributing factor in achieving certified robustness.
-When the margin is smaller than the perturbation size, our method could still improve the accuracy for LMNN on both datasets, for CAP on Isolet, and for SCML on MNIST.
-Third, CAP-CR obtains higher accuracy on both clean and noise-contaminated data than LMNN-CR, suggesting that regularization and perturbation loss impose different requirements on $\bm M$ and combining them has the potential for learning a more effective distance metric.
+Table~\ref{tab:HD} compares the generalization and robustness performance of LMNN, CAP, SCML, and our method; the generalization performance of other methods are inferior to LMNN-PL and reported in Table~\ref{tab:HD_additional} in the Supplementary Material.
+First, on all three original datasets, our method achieves better performance than the baseline methods, validating its efficacy in improving the generalization ability of the learned metric.
+Secondly, when the SNR is 20~dB, the average perturbation size is smaller than the average adversarial margin.
+In this case, our method maintains its superiority.
+When the SNR is 5~dB, the average perturbation size is larger than the average adversarial margin.
+Nonetheless, our method produces even larger gain in classification performance for LMNN on all datasets except APS Failure with the Gaussian noise, for SCML on MNIST and on Isolet with the Gaussian noise, for CAP on Isolet.
+These results suggest that adversarial margin is indeed a contributing factor in enhancing robustness.
+Thirdly, CAP-PL obtains higher accuracy on both clean and noise-contaminated data than LMNN-PL.
+This supports our discussion in Section~\ref{sec:related_work} that regularization and perturbation loss impose different requirements on $\bm M$ and combining them has the potential for learning a more effective distance metric.